SagarChhabriya/Python-Bootcamp/03-module-03-Data-Handling/session-3.0.md

 > **Note**: In Python 2, there was a `long` data type for representing very large integers.
 In Python 3, the `int` type can handle large values, so there's no need for a separate `long` type.

+### Python 2 `long` Data Type

+In Python 2, there was a `long` data type for very large integers.
+However, in Python 3, `long` has been removed, and large integers are represented using the `int` type.

 ### Representing `int` Values in Different Number Systems

 You can represent integer values in various number systems: